open-telemetry/opentelemetry-specification/specification/semantic_conventions/networking/networking.md

 **Status**: [Experimental](../../document-status.md)

-These conventions describe common session, transport, and network protocols.
+These conventions describe lower-level session, transport, and network protocols.
 They do not include high level application layers such as HTTP.

 <!-- Re-generate TOC with `markdown-toc --no-first-h1 -i` -->